 3. More Than 8 Million Tonnes of Plastic Enter the Oceans Every Year

 When plastic waste is dumped into landfills or irresponsibly discarded, significant amounts are leaked into natural environments and at least eight million tonnes of plastic ends up in ocean waters every single year.
-Estimates place roughly 40% of the ocean’s surface today is now covered in plastic debris and if our plastic consumption and behaviour continues, scientists warn that there will be more plastic than fish in the ocean as soon as 2030.
+It is estimated that roughly 40% of the ocean’s surface is covered in plastic debris and if our plastic consumption and behaviour continues, scientists warn that there will be more plastic than fish in the ocean as soon as 2030.

 4. Ocean Plastic Pollution On Track to Rise to 29 Million Metric Tons by 2040